Board of Revision Department

 How do I dispute the amount of taxes charged to my parcel?

 You may only appeal the property value.
 The tax rate is approved by the voters by way of levies.
 Once a levy is approved, it is part of the tax rate until such time it expires, unless it is a continuing levy that runs in perpetuity.
 Value appeals require a Complaint Against Valuation of Real Property (DTE1) form.
-The filing period to dispute your value is from January 1st – March 31st (April 1st for 2024 BOR period) of each year.
+The filing period to dispute your value is from January 1st – March 31st of each year.

 Once your appeal and evidence supporting the value that you are seeking has been submitted to the Auditor’s office, the information is reviewed by a staff appraiser.
 It is very helpful to the appraisers to be able to review all your submitted evidence in addition to your appeal, so that they can make recommendations about your case to the Board.
 If you cannot supply evidence at that time, the Board requires that you submit evidence at least 5 days before the hearing to allow for ample time to review your case.